NCAR/DART/models/wrf/tutorial/README.rst

 Step 6: Diagnosing the assimilation results
 -------------------------------------------

-Once you have successfully completed steps 1-5 it is time to check if things ran well or if there are problems that need to be addressed.
-DART provides analysis system diagnostics in both state and observation space.
+Once you have successfully completed steps 1-5, it is important to check the quality of the assimilation.
+In order to do this, DART provides analysis system diagnostics in both state and observation space.

-Check to see if the analysis system actually changed the state.
-You should find a file in the ``$BASE_DIR/output/*`` directory called ``analysis_increment.nc`` which is the change in the ensemble mean state from the background to the analysis after running ``filter``.
+As a preliminary check, confirm that the analysis system actually updated the WRF state.
+Locate the file in the ``$BASE_DIR/output/*`` directory called ``analysis_increment.nc`` which is the difference of the ensemble mean state between the background (prior) and the analysis (posterior) after running ``filter``.
 Use a tool, such as **ncview**, to look at this file as follows:

 ::